Hobie Landrith: Baltimore Orioles

-On June 7, 1962, after the Mets just lost their 16th and 17th straight ballgames, Stengel broke the news to Landrith that he had been sold to the Baltimore Orioles.
-The news came as a complete surprise to Landrith.
+On June 7, 1962, the Mets traded Landrith to the Baltimore Orioles as the player to be named later in the earlier trade in which the Mets acquired Marv Throneberry.
 With Orioles starting catcher Gus Triandos injured with a fractured knuckle, Landrith took over the starting role for almost all games in the month of June.
 In his first two weeks, Landrith was batting just above .100, although he made the most of his first five hits, slamming three home runs in three separate Baltimore victories, including a walk-off two-run home run on June 22 against the Boston Red Sox.

 Landrith made immediate headlines when he was involved in a scuffle against the New York Yankees on June 11.
 Rookie Oriole outfielder Boog Powell was hospitalized after Yankees pitcher Bud Daley beaned Powell in the head with a pitch in the top of the 4th.
 In the bottom of the 4th, Baltimore pitcher Robin Roberts immediately threw a fastball over the head of Yankees star Roger Maris.
 Maris started walking toward the mound, bat in hand.
 Roberts was afraid that if things got physical he would break his hand.
 Landrith jumped on Maris' back, clearing the benches.
 No punches were thrown in the incident, nor were any suspensions or fines levied by American League president Joe Cronin.
 The Orioles won 5-3.

 Journalists that covered the Mets claimed that Landrith was incapable of throwing out runners that attempted to steal bases off him.
 The Orioles ignored the claim, insisting that they sought after him because he could indeed throw well.
 Based on the New York scouting report, American League teams aggressively tried to steal bases against the Orioles when Landrith joined the team.
 In his first week, 11 runners tried to steal a base off Landrith.
 He threw out six runners, immediately removing the stigma that he could not throw.
 The blame for the high stolen base count against the Mets was promptly shifted away from Landrith and onto the New York Mets pitching.

 Landrith's hot bat cooled off in the final three months of the season.
-Split between the Mets and the Orioles, he hit .236 with 5 home runs and 24 RBI in 83 games.
-He threw out 43.9% of runners that tried to steal a base off him, good enough for 4th among all AL catchers.
+Split between the Mets and the Orioles, he hit .236 with five home runs and 24 RBIs in 83 games.
+He threw out 43.9% of runners that tried to steal a base off him, good enough for fourth-best among all AL catchers.

 For the 1963 season, former Giants teammate John Orsino was slated to continue being the Orioles starter at catcher, with Landrith, Charley Lau, and Dick Brown competing for roster spots on the probable three deep catcher depth chart.
 Landrith did make the roster, but only had one at bat in two games before being sold to the Washington Senators.